Press Release for Tuesday, November 20, 2018

 Department of Public Relations

-The University of North Florida ranked No. 9 nationally on the list of “Leading Institutions by Duration and Institutional Type” for short-term study abroad programs and No. 17 nationwide on the list of “Leading Institutions by Institutional Type” (Carnegie classification of Master’s Institutions), according to the Institute of International Education’s 2016 Open Doors Report on International Educational Exchange.
+The University of North Florida ranked No. 8 nationally on the list of "Leading Institutions by Duration and Institutional Type" for short-term study abroad programs and No. 12 nationwide on the list of "Leading Institutions by Institutional Type," according to the Institute of International Education's 2018 Open Doors Report on International Educational Exchange.

-Over 1,300 institutions across the country participated in this year’s Open Door report.
-UNF was the only Florida state university in the Master’s Carnegie classification that was listed in the report.
-UNF, which has students studying abroad at more than twice the national average, awarded credit to 578 students who studied abroad in the 2014-15 academic year.
+UNF, which has students studying abroad at more than twice the national average, awarded credit to 717 students who studied abroad in the 2016-17 academic year.

-Data provided by the Institute of International Education’s 2015 Open Doors Report on International Educational Exchange can be found at http://www.iie.org/en/Research-and-Publications/Open-Doors.
+Data provided by the Institute of International Education's 2018 Open Doors Report on International Educational Exchange can be found via the IIE website.